How To Clean Motorcycle Helmet – Tips To Clean On Inside And Outside

 At first, clean the inside of the helmet and next to the outside.
 Submerge the helmet inside the water fully, fill the inside with water.
 If dampens, use some shampoo in the water.
 Rinse the inside of the helmet parts, the fittings, and the mouth guards, etc.

 when you are sure that you have taken off all the odors or stains from the helmet.
-Wash the helmet out by plunging it to the tub filled with fresh water.
+Wash the helmet out by plunging it into the tub filled with fresh water.
 If you like to clean the outer part, it is better to fill the tub with fresh water again.

 Use some mild detergent with water this time to remove road debris or motor oil stains the road will keep on the outside of the shell.
-Rinse the shell by the paper towels and do it as long as you are fully satisfied.
+Rinse the shell with the paper towels and do it as long as you are fully satisfied.

 Then wash the helmet in another tub full of fresh water.
 Take the plastic polish outside from the helmet.
 Install the inner pieces again when they have dried.
 Re-attach the visor.
 Now the helmet is ready to use again.